San Luis, Aurora: Water supply facilities

 The domestic water supply in San Luis relies mainly on ground water either indirectly in the form of spring flows or directly from wells and water pumps servicing the 4,548 households of the municipality.
 Other sources of potable water are pumps, springs, free flows, and wells.

 Some barangays such as Barangay Poblacion, Diteki and Ditumabo are already enjoying piped- in water supply whose water source is from spring developments with mainline pipes connected where smaller pipes are attached and distributed to different households.

 Telecommunication and postal services

 The telecommunication services in the municipality mostly are cellular phones with Smart and Globe as service provider.
 Single side band radios are also available but mostly it's privately owned or used by military personnel.
 There is also internet service now in the municipality with Smart Broadband as provider.

 Postal service facility is located in the Municipal Hall.
-The delivery efficiency of the Municipal post office is however limited considering only one personnel manned it.
+The delivery efficiency of the Municipal post office is however limited considering only one personnel staffed it.
 Postal delivery services cover only barangays surrounding the Poblacion.